hadley/adv-r/Computing-on-the-language.md

     d <- 3
     add2(1)

 We don't use any special evaluation tricks here because we want `make_function` to be a building block for other functions.

-For example, we could create an `unenclose` function that takes a closure and modifies it so when you look at the source you can see what's going on:  (Note we need to use `substitute2` here, because `substitute` doesn't evaluate its arguments).
+For example, we could create an `unenclose` function that takes a closure and modifies it so when you look at the source you can see what's going on:

     unenclose <- function(f) {
       stopifnot(is.function(f))